AWS RoboMaker is a service that makes it easy for developers to develop, test, and deploy intelligent robotics applications.

 RoboMaker fleet management provides over-the-air deployment for you to deploy a robotics application into a robot fleet securely through just a few clicks.
 You can use OTA deployments for new applications, or for a bug fix or new feature of an existing application.

-RoboMaker fleet management is integrated with AWS Greengrass so that you can take advantage of additional Greengrass features such as local Lambda functions, local messaging, and machine learning inference.
-AWS Greengrass supports both x86 and ARM architectures, so you can use RoboMaker fleet management whether your robot hardware is x86 or ARM based.
+RoboMaker fleet management is integrated with AWS IoT Greengrass so that you can take advantage of additional IoT Greengrass features such as local Lambda functions, local messaging, and machine learning inference.
+AWS IoT Greengrass supports both x86 and ARM architectures, so you can use RoboMaker fleet management whether your robot hardware is x86 or ARM based.